gestadieu/sfAdminThemejRollerPlugin/README.markdown

 * fix bugs (no kidding ;-)
 * clean up css
-* add new features: show view, print view, export and , live search
+* add new features: print view, export and , live search
 * setup a live demo
 * rule the world, do good not evil